spotin/spotin/docs/index.md

 ## Introduction

-Welcome to the SpotIn Documentation website!
+Welcome to the Spot in Documentation website!

 This documentation is based on the [Diátaxis Documentation Framework](./explanations/about-this-documentation/index.md).